If you’re a newly qualified or relatively inexperienced personal trainer, working out how much you should charge can be very difficult.

 It’s not exactly a secret – the higher the demand for your services, the more you can charge for a session.

-If your target customer base is celebrities, footballers and actors, you’re unlikely to be short of work.
+You’re unlikely to be short of work if your target customer base is celebrities, footballers and actors.
 These people not only pride themselves on their appearance, many of them don’t work traditional 9 to 5 jobs and have a bit of money to spare.

 Mellor said: “I’ve found that people in affluent areas are more health-conscious because they’re not stressed about having mouths to feed and have more spare time on their hands.